tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

     - Then you will understand the images more easily

-# Conclusion - The Pitch
+# Chapter 5: Conclusion - The Pitch

 **Review Daniel Pink's book before completing this section.**